areté Alumni News

 Alumni share their stories and successes.

-“The real importance is mission, to make a difference,” says new Honors alumnus Randy Hannemann of his entrepreneurial endeavors.
-A spring 2012 graduate of the Wolff Center for Entrepreneurship, Randy cites passion and mission as key to business success and personal fulfillment.
+“The real importance is mission, to make a difference,” says Honors alumnus Randy Hannemann of his entrepreneurial endeavors.
+Graduate of the Wolff Center for Entrepreneurship, Randy cites passion and mission as key to business success and personal fulfillment.

-Randy has made some formidable achievements throughout his college career, the most recent being a highly successful semester as a member of the Wolff Center UNlimiters team.
+Randy has made some formidable achievements throughout his college career, the most recognized being a highly successful semester as a member of the Wolff Center UNlimiters team.
 Randy and his team presented a business plan for UNlimiters, an online marketplace to help people with disabilities find useful everyday products.
 The team won first place in both the University of Nebraska-Lincoln Center for Entrepreneurship’s 25th Annual Innovation Competition and the Richards Barrentine Values and Venture Business Plan Competition at the Texas Christian University Neely School of Business.
-The team also took second place in Chapman University’s California Dreamin’ competition and won a total of $44,000 throughout this semester of competition, besting both undergraduate and graduate student teams from universities across the country.
-“We could show that our plan makes business sense and also grabs you emotionally,” Randy said of UNlimiters, stressing the importance of business viability and having a positive impact in any entrepreneurial venture.
+The team also took second place in Chapman University’s California Dreamin’ competition, winning a total of $44,000 and besting both undergraduate and graduate student teams from universities across the country.
+“We could show that our plan makes business sense," Randy said of UNlimiters, "and it also grabs you emotionally,” stressing the importance of business viability and having a positive impact in any entrepreneurial venture.

 In addition to his success as part of the UNlimiters team, Randy also won first place in the 2012 CougarPitch competition.
 The annual competition challenges University of Houston students, faculty, and staff to present a business plan that addresses a perceived need in the market in two minutes, followed by a five-minute Q&A session.
 Randy’s pitch for a firm called The Hero’s Mentor earned him first place and a $1,000 prize.
 He is most proud, however, of his organization’s mission.
 “The Hero’s Mentor connects returning soldiers, sailors, airmen, and marines with mentors who are themselves veterans and understand the pain felt during the transition period.”